Rushikeshlawand/My_Notes/Intetview Preparations/SQL.md

 - Retrieve or fetch data
 - Update data in a database

+# **What is a Schema?**

+A schema in the context of a database is a blueprint or structure that defines the organization of data within the database.

 # What is a View in SQL?

 A **View** in SQL is a virtual table that represents the result of a stored query.
 Unlike a real table, a view does not store data itself but rather provides a way to look at data from one or more tables in a structured and filtered manner.